UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Experiment

 \subsubsection{A Continuous Session with Small Interventions}

-Each participant took a single data collection session, consisting of three parts.
+Each participant took a single data collection session, consisting of two stages.
 First, as we assisted the participant in wearing the suit, we briefed them on the key aspects of the experiment.
-This included the designated area for floor sweeping, the suitcase and pillow to be carried, and the path along which walking actions should be performed.
+This includes the designated area for floor sweeping, the suitcase and pillow to be carried, and the path along which walking actions should be performed.
 We also allowed participants to familiarize themselves with all the actions, offering practice if necessary.
-Fig~\ref{fig:fig7-2} illustrates the spatial distribution of these actions within the experimental space.
-Subsequently, participants were instructed to perform each action independently.
-A visual-acoustic reminder was displayed on a television screen, indicating the action to be performed and counting the remaining repetitions.
+Fig~\ref{fig:fig5-8} (b) illustrates the spatial distribution about how these actions are conducted within the experimental space.
+Secondly, participants performed each action independently.
+A visual-acoustic reminder was displayed on the television, indicating the action to be performed and counting the remaining repetitions.
 Although the counting was manually operated by the experimenter, participants were informed that \textit{a real-time automatic action recognition system is in use}.
 This Wizard-of-Oz design aimed to minimize the experimenter's intervention in participants' behaviors.
-Except for obvious errors, participants were assured that the experimenter would not interfere with their actions, and there was no need to seek confirmation of correctness.
-Only one experimenter remain in the room during the formal data collection stage.
-In the second and third parts of the experiment, participant carry out daily functioning and exercise actions respectively.
+Except for obvious errors, participants were assured that the experimenter would not intervene, and there was no need to seek confirmation of correctness.
+Only one experimenter remains in the room during the formal data collection stage.
 Each action was followed by a rest period, and participants could request longer intervals if needed.
 The average duration of a complete data collection session was approximately 25 minutes.
-For this study, we left out the transitions between different actions, primarily comprised of standing still, casual walking, and self-massage.
-The targeted actions themselves are very dynamic, with positions spanning the entire experimental space.
-By extracting each single action instance (i.e., a single execution) and segmenting the longer actions (i.e., sweeping the floor and chest fly) into 15-second non-overlapping windows, we obtain a total of 8780 action instances from 104 participants.
-Each segment last from 2 to 20 seconds.
-Although we initially recruited 119 participants, 15 were excluded due to identifiable flaws in their action data upon visual inspection.
+The annotation of action types was conducted concurrently with each experimental session, where the experimenter marks the onset and offset timestamps for each performed action.
+A post-hoc inspection is carried out to correct potential errors.